 The vegan leather industry keeps growing and developing.
 This includes researchers discovering and creating new vegan leather raw materials.
 It also includes applying vegan leather materials to more products.
 The growth of this aspect of the leather industry is fast.
 Research places its value at $89.6 billion come 20251.

-Over the years, leather makers have continued to innovate.
-To reduce the environmental impacts of producing animal leathers, many manufacturers now make vegetable-tanned leather.
-Vegetable tanning is not vegan leather; instead, this leather tanning approach attempts to reduce the environmental impact of the regular leather production process.
+Over the years, leathermakers have continued to innovate.
+To reduce the environmental impacts of producing animal leather, many manufacturers now make vegetable-tanned leather.
+Vegetable tanning is not vegan leather; instead, this leather tanning process attempts to reduce the environmental impact of the regular leather production process.